McNerdius/TailBlazor-Templates/README.md

 There is a `hosted-template` branch, a tweaked `dotnet new blazorwasm --hosted`, but Hot Reload isn't working.
 When i get the branch current i will merge it but it will not be in the nuget package unless/until Hot Reload can be made to work.
 See [issue #5](https://github.com/McNerdius/TailBlazor-Templates/issues/5).

 More single-project templates and subprojects for the `tailblazor-full` template will be added.
 Blazor/MAUI hybrid stuff as well.

+## Q/A

+- What's with the project names ?

+The main project names are swapped out when/if the template is used.
+Any appearance of, say, "TailBlazorWasm" would become "Project1" or whatever you provide using `-n` in `dotnet new` or your IDE's equivalent.
+This includes filenames and namespaces.